dceejay/RedMap/README.md

 ### Updates

+- v2.15.1 - Fix panit command to work, try to use alt units, popup alignments.
 - v2.15.0 - let speed be text and specify units if required (kt,kn,knots,mph,kmh,kph) default m/s.
 - v2.14.0 - Let geojson features be clickable if added as overlay.
 - v2.13.4 - Fix list of map choices to be in sync.
 Fix popup auto sizing.